 User Experience describes the overall user experience with regard to a product or service.
 This comprises: User expectations (anticipation), the usage situation and process itself and the impressions gained after the use (emotional identification or distancing).

 In order to be nominated for the competition, submissions must fulfill the majority of the following evaluation criteria.
 This ensures that all nominated product solutions are at a comparably high level in the field of experience design.

-The following criteria should be regarded as guidelines, supporting the competition judges in their individual decision-making process.
+The evaluation criteria should be regarded as guidelines.
+They also support the judges in their individual decision-making process.

 1. Fundamental Questions

 What is the objective of the product solution?

 The objective of use and problem-solving potential must be clearly identifiable for the user.

 Is the product straightforwardly accessible?

 Access must be intuitive.
 All functions, assistance and feedback must be comprehensible and should support the user process.